AidenEllis/ConnectMP/README.md

 connection = Connection()
 ```
-that's it! 🎉 You can create multiple `Connection`!
+that's it! 🎉 You can also create multiple `Connection` like this!
-To use it just do it like how we did before, pass it as an argument and use it anywhere you want 🥂
+pass it as an argument and use it anywhere you want 🥂

-> ⚠ NOTE: Make sure `Process(connection=True)` is not enabled, or it will conflict
-with your function params. turn `Process(connection=True)` when you want to create another
-`Connection` and get it in the function as an argument('connection').
+Here's an example below:

 #### 🌮 Example:
 ```python